Excel Percent Change ( Table of Contents)

 Introduction to Percent Change in Excel

 Calculating Percentage seems to be a simple task for anyone who knows how to calculate percentages.
-You just need to divide the number value by total and multiply it with 100 to convert it into a percentage.
+You just need to divide the number value by the total and multiply it by 100 to convert it into a percentage.
 However, when it comes to calculating the change in percentage, it is not the task as simple as it looks to calculate the percentage.
-Have you ever come up with a situation where you have an old value for some variable and a new value for the same variable over the period of time?
-Sometimes calculating the change in percentage is the need of a business hour since that may be something that affects your running business in a hard way.
-However, sometimes this calculation is way beyond the scope of the things which we have learned during our high schools.
+Have you ever come up with a situation where you have an old value for some variable and a new value for the same variable over a period of time?
+Sometimes calculating the change in percentage requires a business hour since that may affect your running business the hard way.
+However, sometimes this calculation is way beyond the scope of what we learned during high school.
 Therefore, in this article, we will teach you how to calculate the change in percentage through Excel.
-Well, Excel is easy to understand as well as formulate the tasks and that is what makes it a great tool over the years and forth.
+Well, Excel is easy to understand as well as formulate tasks, and that is what makes it a great tool over the years and forth.
 Let’s see how percentage change works in Excel.

 The generic formula for capturing percentage change in Excel is as follows: